RyanJField/data-registry/docs/data_upload.md

 ```
 where `<filename>` should be replaced with the name of the file you want to upload and `<url>` should be replaced with the URL obtained in the previous step.
 The status code will be 201 if the file was uploaded successfully.

-The `StorageLocation` should be created in the usual way, using https://data.scrc.uk/api/storage_root/4472/ as the `StorageRoot`, i.e. POST the following JSON to https://data.scrc.uk/api/storage_location/:
+The `StorageLocation` should be created in the usual way, using https://data.scrc.uk/api/storage_root/4472/ as the `StorageRoot`, e.g. POST the following JSON to https://data.scrc.uk/api/storage_location/:
 ```
 {
   "path": "<uuid>",